2016 San Diego Aviators season: Winning streak

-Following the series with the Breakers, the Aviators opened a four-match homestand by hosting the expansion New York Empire on August 5, 2016.
+Following the series with the Breakers, the Aviators opened a four-match home-stand by hosting the expansion New York Empire on August 5, 2016.
 Ryan Harrison won the opening set of men's singles in a tiebreaker and teamed with Raven Klaasen for a 5–2 set win in the third set of men's doubles.
 Shelby Rogers won the second set of women's singles in a tiebreaker.
 Klaasen teamed with Darija Jurak to take the final set of mixed doubles, 5–3, and seal a 24–18 victory.

 The following day, the Aviators signed Ernests Gulbis as a substitute player.

 Gulbis opened the Aviators' match that evening against the five-time defending WTT champion Washington Kastles by taking the men's singles set, 5–2.
 He later paired with Klaasen for a 5–2 set win in the third set of men's doubles.
 Jurak teamed with Rogers to take the fourth set of women's doubles and with Klaasen to take the fifth set of mixed doubles, both by 5–3 scores, to give the Aviators a 21–15 win.

 The Aviators got off to a quick start the following evening as Harrison won the opening set of men's singles, Rogers won the second set of women's singles, and Harrison and Klaasen took the third set of men's doubles to build a 15–8 lead against the Springfield Lasers.
 The Lasers battled back, winning the fourth set of women's doubles in a tiebreaker and the fifth set of mixed doubles, 5–2, to send the match to extended play with the Aviators leading, 21–18.
 After the Lasers held serve in the first game of extended play, Klaasen held serve to clinch a 22–19 Aviators victory.

 On August 8, 2016, the Aviators hosted the Philadelphia Freedoms in their final home match of the season.
 Harrison won the opening set of men's singles and teamed with Klaasen to take the third set of men's doubles.
 Rogers posted a 5–0 set win in the second set of women's singles.
 After the Freedoms won the fourth and fifth sets, Klaasen, playing mixed doubles with Jurak, held serve in the opening game of extended play to secure a 23–15 win and a perfect home record of 6 wins and 0 losses.

 The Aviators opened their season-ending four-match road trip against the Kastles.
 Rogers won the second set of women's singles, 5–3, over Madison Brengle and then teamed with Jurak to win a tiebreaker in the fourth set of women's doubles that gave the Aviators an 18–17 lead.
 Harrison won the final set of men's singles, 5–3, to seal a 23–20 victory, the fifth straight for the Aviators, and improve the team's record to 7 wins and 2 losses.